lareponse/badhat/add/doc/http-headers.md

 2. **Directory context unlocks only what's explicitly scoped** within protocol constraints
 3. **Application code injects only truly dynamic values** and remains protocol-agnostic

 HTTP headers remain the front lines of security, performance, and compliance.
-By intelligently applying headers based on protocol version, we maximize effectiveness without sacrificing the clean separation that defines BADDAD.
+By intelligently applying headers based on protocol version, we maximize effectiveness without sacrificing the clean separation that defines BADHAT.

 ## Implementation Layers